Marine with Michigan ties killed in stabbing while training at Camp Pendleton

 Barclay-Weberpal was from Wisconsin and graduated from high school in May, enlisting in the Marine Corps two months later, WISN reported.

-Flint ABC station WJRT is reporting that Barclay-Weberpal graduated from Almont High School in Lapeer County in May.
+Flint ABC station WJRT is reporting that Barclay-Weberpal graduated from Almont High School in Lapeer County, Michigan in May.

 According to WISN, Weberpal's father wrote on Facebook, “It's with excruciating sadness and tears in my eyes that I'm writing this - my only son, my own blood, Marine PFC Ethan Andrew Barclay-Weberpal, was killed yesterday morning at Camp Pendleton, CA.”